State College, PA - Centre County Adds 1 New COVID-19 Case -

 Centre County Adds 1 New COVID-19 Case

-Centre County added one new COVID-19 case on Monday, bringing its total to 393 since the first was reported on March 20.
+Centre County reported one new COVID-19 cases on Thursday, bringing its total to 407 since the first was reported on March 20.

-One new case was added among employees of Centre County nursing and personal care homes, which now have had 33 resident cases and 22 employee cases across five facilities, according to the Pennsylvania Department of Health.

-In the past two weeks, Centre County has added 35 new cases.
+In the past two weeks, Centre County has added 43 new cases, 27 in the last week.

-Statewide, the health department reported 384 new positives, increasing Pennsylvania's total to 124,844.
-It was the lowest increase since July 13, however, because of a reporting delay new cases in Philadelphia are not included in Monday's figures.
+Statewide, the health department reported 791 new positives, increasing Pennsylvania's total to 126,940.
+Thursday's numbers included 109 new cases in Philadelphia and 100 in Allegheny County.

-DOH also reported no new COVID-19 deaths on Monday, keeping the state's total at 7,468

 Of the patients who have tested positive the age breakdown is as follows: